moonbitlang/core/deque/README.md

-# Moonbit/Core Deque
+# Moonbit/Core Devec

 ## Overview

-Deque is a double-ended queue implemented as a round-robin queue, supporting O(1) head or tail insertion and querying, just like double-ended queues in other languages(C++ std::devec / Rust VecDeque), here devec also supports random access.
+Devec is a double-ended queue implemented as a round-robin queue, supporting O(1) head or tail insertion and querying, just like double-ended queues in other languages(C++ std::devec / Rust VecDeque), here devec also supports random access.

 ## Usage